How to Keep Spiders Out of Your Bedroom

 According to an article for Scientific American, this is because ‘The myth flies in the face of both spider and human biology, which makes it highly unlikely that a spider would ever end up in your mouth… More than anything, spiders probably find sleeping humans terrifying.’

-We can expand on this further – spiders are very sensitive to vibrations when it comes to navigating their surroundings, something that sleeping humans often do through snoring or moving while asleep.
-Add in the fact that humans are not a typical spider’s prey, and you get a combination that keeps them away (most of the time, anyway).
+We can expand on this further – spiders are very sensitive to vibrations, which we often produce by snoring or moving in our sleep.
+Add in the fact that we are not a typical spider’s prey, and you get a combination that keeps them away (most of the time, anyway).

 In other words, if it gets too warm, cold, or even too rainy, expect spiders to seek shelter from the elements, much like in our homes.